1. Does having another STI place a person at greater risk of infection if they are exposed to HIV?

 Yes.
 In particular, infections that cause sores on the genitals such as chancroid and syphilis increase a person’s risk of becoming infected if exposed to HIV.
 Other STIs, too, can increase the risk of HIV infection.

 If exposed to STIs, women are more likely to become infected than men due to biological factors.
-Women have a greater area of exposure (the cervix and the vagina) than men, and small tears may occur in the vaginal tissue during sex, making an easy pathway for infection.
+Women have a greater area of exposure than men (the cervix and the vagina), and small tears may occur in the vaginal tissue during sex, making an easy pathway for infection.

 HIV cannot be transmitted through casual contact.
 This includes closed mouth kissing, hugging, shaking hands, and sharing food, clothing, or toilet seats.
 The virus cannot survive long outside of the human body.
 Mosquitoes cannot transmit HIV, either.